Michele Bachmann: Environment

 Bachmann supports increased domestic drilling of oil and natural gas, as well as pursuing renewable sources of energy such as wind and solar.
 She is a strong proponent of nuclear power.

 Bachmann has strongly opposed the Environmental Protection Agency (EPA), pledging at an August 2011 campaign rally, "I guarantee you the EPA will have doors locked and lights turned off and they will only be about conservation."
 In 2007 and 2010, she actively solicited funds from the EPA on behalf of constituents in her congressional district.

 Social Security and Medicare phase-out

 Bachmann has called for phasing out Social Security and Medicare: "what you have to do, is keep faith with the people that are already in the system...
 But basically what we have to do is wean everybody else off."

 Foreign policy

+Bachmann believes that the 2003 invasion of Iraq was justified.
 Bachmann has said that in dealing with Iran, diplomacy "is our option", but that other options, including a nuclear strike, should not be ruled out.
 She has also said that she is "a longtime supporter of Israel".